fedeimbaguable/DigitalBankingAbstracta/Casos-de-Prueba.md

 Functionality: Sign in to the bank's webapp.
 Input data and actions: We introduce a username and password that was not created before and submit the form: federicodelucchi@gmail.com-12345678
 Expected Result: Get an error from the sistem and dont let us sign in.
-Obtained Result: The webapp took us to a different Url and a message was displayed and the acces was denied.

 2)
 Title : Sign In denied because user user and password do not match.